ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 * Variant(s) can be incrementally added to the process model using the following steps:
   1. Select variant(s) in the `Variant Explorer` that are not yet added to the process tree.
   2. Press the <i class="bi bi-plus-lg btn-icon"></i>`add variant(s) to model` button.
-     * Infix, prefix and suffix can not be selected for the incremental process discovery.
      * After selecting and adding to the model, the variant is in the language of the process tree and should not be un-selected.
      * All variants in the variant explorer can be selected for the incremental process discovery including:
        * Variants from the log.